colin6756/gwas-gene-discovery/README.md

 The **optional arguments** are:
 * logPthreshold: -log10(p-value of SNPs).
 It is used to extract SNPs strongly associated to phenotypes of interest as indicated by the association test of GWAS.
 The default value is 6 as per standard of majority of GWAS research papers.
-This can be provided but as an integer.
+This can be provided but as an integer. e.g -p 7 for 7 as the threshold.
 * Distance: The distance in base-pairs upstream and downstream from a SNP exceeding loPthreshold.
 All genes positioned within this genomic length are returned.
 1kbp is the default value and this means a SNP occurence is upstream, downstream or within gene or genes located in 2kbp region window.
-This again can be provided but must be an integer.
+This again can be provided but must be an integer. e.g. -d 2000 for 2kbp.

-If the User has either a standard or Easybuild terminal set up with requests installed, they can run the following commands.
+If the User has either a standard or Easybuild terminal set up with requests and pandas installed, they can run the following commands.
 This will reproduce the directories: /MLM.blupWidth.GWAS.Results and /MLM.DTF.GWAS.Results which are example outputs produced with all optional parameters set to default for the 2 case study spreadsheets in repository.

 ```
 python map_snp_to_gene.py GAPIT.MLM.DTF.GWAS.Results.csv mock_keyword_list.txt 1